RozDavid/LanguageGroundedSemseg/README.md

 conda activate lg_semseg
 ```

-Additionaly [MinkowskiEngine](https://github.com/NVIDIA/MinkowskiEngine) has to be installed manually with specified CUDA version.
+Additionally, [MinkowskiEngine](https://github.com/NVIDIA/MinkowskiEngine) has to be installed manually with a specified CUDA version.
 E.g. for CUDA 11.1 run

 ```sh